Vero Beach is Florida's Perfect Hideaway

 Where to Stay

 At the northern end of downtown Vero Beach, the Kimpton Vero Beach Hotel & Spa wraps all the ideals of an exotic getaway in its stylish embrace—pool, spa, outfitter, bar, and excellent restaurants.
-The resort partners with a local coordinator to responsibly participate in sea turtle watches during nesting season (generally March 1 through October 31).
-Outside lights are lowered after sunset to help hatchlings navigate to the sea.
+Enjoy the hotel's 'stargazing on the sea' experience where guests (at no charge) can enjoy a boat ride complete with a star talk led by a local astronomer and light bites from Heaton's, the hotel's alfresco bar and grill, while cruising the Indian River.

 Where to Shop